-We believe it is the duty of financial advisors to provide clarity to clients about the type and amount of fees being paid and to disclose all conflicts of interest.
-At Entasis, we have a proactive and fully transparent portfolio discussion with clients that includes a detailed review of fees.
-An example fee transparency sheet is included on this page as a reference for our fee model and process for disclosure with clients.
-A summary of fee categories is included below.
-Use our Fees Questionnaire to help question a financial advisor about compensation.
+We believe it is the duty of financial advisors to provide clarity to clients about the type and amount of fees being charged and to disclose all conflicts of interest.
+At Entasis, we have a transparent portfolio discussion with clients that includes a detailed review of fees.

 Fees paid to an advisor for their services.
 Billing practices vary by advisor.
 Examples include an asset-based or advisory fee, flat dollar fees by service, hourly rates and commissions.
 Some advisors charge a mix of those structures.
 All forms can easily be summarized into an understandable dollar amount.